grzegorzfranus/chrony/README.md

 Ansible role that installs chrony as a client or server.

 Chronyd is a daemon for synchronisation of the system clock.
-It can synchronise the clock with NTP servers, reference clocks (e.g. a GPS receiver), and manual input using wristwatch and keyboard via chronyc.
-It can also operate as an NTPv4 (RFC 5905) server and peer to provide a time service to other computers in the network.

 ## Main actions

 * Install Chrony package.
-* Configure Chrony service as a client or server.
+* Configure Chrony service.
-* Set up logrotate for Chrony (optional).
+* Set up logrotate (optional).
-* Upgrade Chrony package.
+* Upgrade Chrony package (optional).
 * Test if Chrony is synchronized with declared server(s).

 ## Version